MaxwellPearse/Excel/README.md

 ## 🛠️ Tools Used
 - **Excel**
   - Data cleaning and transformation
-  - Pivot tables for summarizing trends
+  - Pivot tables for summarising trends
   - Interactive dashboard with slicers for filtering by category (e.g., Region, Commute Distance)

 ## 📈 Key Tasks Performed